lothronx/cm1040-latin-dragon-static-website/README.md

 ### 👨‍💻 About the Developer

-**Yue Wu**
+**Yue Wu** - First-year Computer Science Student

-Passionate about creating accessible, user-friendly web experiences that solve real-world problems.
-This project represents my journey in learning modern web development technologies and best practices.
+_University of London_

+I believe that the best web development projects solve real problems for real people.
+When my Latin American entrepreneur friend shared his struggles with building a professional online presence for his China-LAC import/export business, I saw an opportunity to combine my coursework with meaningful impact.

+This project represents more than just academic achievement—it's about using technology to empower young entrepreneurs and bridge cultural and business gaps.
+Through **Latin Dragon**, I learned that web development isn't just about code; it's about understanding user needs, market challenges, and creating solutions that make a difference.

+**My Mission:** Creating accessible, user-friendly web experiences that help ambitious entrepreneurs build their professional image and grow their businesses in the global marketplace.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/yuewuxd/)

 ---

-_Built with ❤️ and lots of ☕ by Yue Wu_
+_Built with ❤️, lots of ☕, and the determination to help young entrepreneurs succeed - by Yue Wu_